This page describes the lifecycle of a Cloud Datalab instance and the options available for managing and conserving compute resources.

 datalab connect command to restart the instance.

-To change VM properties, such as the machine type or the service account, you can delete, and then recreate the VM without losing your notebooks stored on the persistent disk.
+To update to a new Cloud Datalab version, or to change VM properties such as the machine type or the service account, you can delete and then re-create the Cloud Datalab VM without losing your notebooks stored on the persistent disk.

 Deleting an instance and the notebooks disk

 By default, the datalab delete command does not delete the persistent disk holding your notebooks.
 This allows you to easily change the VM without accidentally losing your data (see Deleting and recreating an instance without deleting the notebooks disk).

 If you want to delete both the VM and the attached persistent disk, then

 Google Compute Engine VMs incur costs.
 You are charged for the time that a Cloud Datalab instance is running whether or not you are using it.
 You can reduce Cloud Datalab VM charges by stopping the instance when you are not using it.
 You will continue to incur charges for the resources attached to the VM (such as the persistent disk and the external IP address), but the VM instance itself will not incur charges while it is stopped.

 When you need to use your stopped instance again,

 datalab tool will restart the instance before attempting to